MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Submit-SPOMigrationJob.md

 Cmdlet to submit a new migration job referenced to a previously uploaded package in Azure Blob storage into to a site collection.

+> [!NOTE]
+> This cmdlet has been deprecated.
+To migrate to SharePoint and Microsoft 365 using PowerShell, see [Migrate to SharePoint using PowerShell](https://docs.microsoft.com/sharepointmigration/overview-spmt-ps-cmdlets).

 ## SYNTAX

 ### AzureLocationsInline